Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Datasets

 \section{Datasets}

-We evaluate \our on three relation extraction datasets: TACRED~\cite{zhang2017tacred}, ReTACRED~\cite{Stoica2021ReTACREDAS}, and FewRel~\cite{han-etal-2018-fewrel}.
-For each dataset, we first construct splits of known and novel classes based on class frequency, assigning the top 50\% most frequent relation classes to the set of known classes ($C^K$) and the lower 50\% to the set of novel classes ($C^N$).~\footnote{Since FewRel is a balanced dataset with relationships defined from a subset of Wikidata relationships, we obtain real-world class frequencies based on their frquency within Wikidata.
-See Appendix \ref{sec:appendix_data_splits} for more information.}
+We evaluate \our on three RE datasets: TACRED~\cite{zhang2017tacred}, ReTACRED~\cite{Stoica2021ReTACREDAS}, and FewRel~\cite{han-etal-2018-fewrel}.
+For each dataset, we first construct splits of known and novel classes based on class frequency, assigning the top 50\% most frequent relation classes to the set of known classes ($C^K$) and the lower 50\% to the set of novel classes ($C^N$) (see Figure~\ref{fig:data_splits_visual}).
+Since FewRel is a balanced dataset with relationships defined from a subset of Wikidata relationships, we obtain real-world class frequencies based on their frequency within Wikidata.
+For more details on our FewRel pre-processing steps, see Appendix \ref{sec:appendix_fewrel_data}.

-All instances of novel classes are placed in the unlabeled data $D_u$, and 15\% of instances are randomly sampled from the set of known classes.
+All instances of novel classes are combined with a random sample of 15\% of known-class instances to form the unlabeled dataset $D_u$.
 The remaining 85\% of known-class instances are used to create the labeled dataset $D_l$.
-For more details on our splits, see Appendix \ref{sec:appendix_data_splits}.

-We include two versions of each dataset: with and without hard-negatives (e.g., the \textit{no relation} class).
-The setting with hard-negatives best mirrors real-world data; however, as our experiments show, discovering novel classes in a sea of hard-negatives is difficult.
-We include results from both settings, and the setting with hard-negatives will be a ripe area for advancement and future work.
+We include two versions of each dataset: with and without negative instances (e.g., the \textit{no relation} class).
+The setting with negative instances best mirrors real-world data; however, as our experiments show, discovering novel classes in a sea of negative instances is difficult.
+We include results from both settings and the setting with negative instances will be ripe for advancement and future work.

+Our focus is to evaluate methods on data with no distribution drift (i.e., known classes from training occur in the unlabeled data along with novel classes).
+We leave an evaluation on out-of-distribution datasets~\cite{gao-etal-2019-fewrel, bassignana2022crossre} to future work.